HPC-dev-acc/mario-demo/docs/10-requirement.md

 - **URS-003: Traffic and NPC interaction**
   - *Scenario*: The player meets other characters and traffic signals along the route.
   - *User story*: I want characters and signals that require me to time my actions, adding risk and variety.
-  - *Success*: Red lights and NPC behavior force the player to pause or adjust timing, with mistakes leading to setbacks or failure.
+  - *Success*: Red lights and NPC behavior force the player to pause or adjust timing without using traffic lights as platforms; mistakes lead to setbacks or failure.
 - **URS-004: Countdown and session feedback**
   - *Scenario*: Each run has a time limit and ends in success or failure.
   - *User story*: I want to see how much time remains and receive a clear or fail screen with an option to restart.